 No down payment: If you simply can’t make a down payment of 20%, this type of mortgage is a financial solution.
 This type of mortgage allows you to skip the down payment, however you’ll pay higher interest rates and mortgage insurance will be a requirement.

 Hybrid ARM (Adjustable-Rate Mortgage): This mortgage allows for a combination of a fixed rate period in the beginning which can last for 3,5,7 or 10 years.
 Thereafter this becomes a one-year ARM.
 It’s ideal for people who aren’t planning on being in a property for a very long time.

 Option ARM: For the first 5 years of the mortgage you have the option to pay interest only, or smaller monthly payments based on a low interest rate.
 However, this super low interest rate may only last 1 month so it’s important to be clear on this ahead of time.
 It’s a good option for investors who are looking to pay as little as possible before they sell the house again.

 The bottom line

 Creative financing can be a great solution for home buyers or real estate investors who need funds for their unique purposes.
 These are financing solutions that focus on finding a way to accommodate each borrower’s unique needs.
-However, it’s important for borrowers to consider the drawbacks to their creative financing option before they commit to it, so they’re well aware of how the loan may change or their payments may increase.
+However, it’s important for borrowers to consider the drawbacks of creative financing options before they commit to anything.
+When funding an investment property, you need know how the loan may change over time, especially if the monthly payments may increase.